ryantrappy/fantasy_power_rankings/README.md

 Teams are tracked by their manager's name so this cannot change between weeks otherwise the change will not be calculated correctly.

 After you have edited the json files correctly, open either the windows_run_server.bat or the mac_run_server.sh file.
+Navigate to http://localhost:8000/manual_power_rankings.html

 To download, hit the download button and it will save a power rankings image file.